-Currently, the industry has a capacity of handling modernisation works for about 1 500 lifts each year, which is expected to steadily increase to about 2 500 lifts each year by 2025 taking account of the number of new workers and apprentices joining the industry in recent years.
-We assess that the industry should be able to gradually take up modernisation works for another 1 000 lifts per year without driving up the market prices.
-Therefore, we plan to grant subsidies for modernisation of about 5 000 lifts over six years, with 600 lifts initially in 2019-20, increasing to 800 lifts in 2020-21 and further to 900 lifts per year from 2021-22 to 2024-25.
-The estimated cash flow requirements and corresponding number of lifts to be modernised under LIMSS are shown in Enclosure 3.
+23. Currently, the industry has a capacity of handling modernisation works for about 1 500 lifts each year, which is expected to steadily increase to about 2 500 lifts each year by 2025 taking account of the new workers and apprentices joining the industry in recent years.
+As such, the industry should be able to gradually take up modernisation works for another 1 000 lifts per year without jacking up the market prices.
+Therefore, we plan to grant subsidies for the modernisation of about 5 000 lifts over six years, with 600 lifts per year initially (2019-20) up to 900 lifts per year in 2024-25 (Annex III).